Dr. Joseph Galati

 Liver Specialists of Texas, Dr. Galati's practice, is devoted to the care of patients with both acute and chronic liver disease, as well as individuals with disorders of the digestive tract.
 The majority of his referrals are for patients with chronic type C hepatitis -- most of which have previously failed some form of therapy or have now developed complications.
 He is conducting research in several areas of liver disease, including the effect of liver disease on the function of the stomach and intestines as well as viral hepatitis in collaboration with other colleagues nationally and internationally.

-Currently, Research Specialists of Texas, the clinical research arm of the practice, is conduction numerous research studies on several new compounds targeting the hepatitis C virus.
+Currently, Research Specialists of Texas, the clinical research arm of the practice, is conducting numerous research studies on several new compounds targeting fatty liver disease.
 Contact the office for further details, and the opportunity to participate.

 Dr. Galati has been an invited speaker both nationally and internationally, having lectured in Latin America, Europe, and Asia.
 He is also a founding board member of the Texas Liver Coalition, a non-profit organization whose mission it is to provide education and support to those with all types of liver disease.